Biliran, Biliran

-Biliran (IPA: [bɪ'lirɐn]), officially the Municipality of Biliran (Bungto han Biliran; Lungsod sa Biliran; Bayan ng Biliran), is a 5th class municipality in the province of Biliran, Philippines.
+Biliran (IPA: [bɪ'lirɐn]), officially the Municipality of Biliran (Bungto han Biliran; Lungsod sa Biliran; Bayan ng Biliran), is a municipality in the province of Biliran, Philippines.
 According to the 2020 census, it has a population of 17,662 people.
 The town's populace predominantly speaks Waray.

 Geography

-Biliran serves as the gateway to the Biliran Province.
+Biliran serves as the gateway to Biliran Province.
 It is situated in the southern part of the province connecting Biliran Island to Leyte via Biliran Bridge.
 The government is planning to add another bridge parallel to the old bridge for better connectivity.